LuotongCheng/marginalized-gender-ethnic-cartoonists/README.md

 ### Research question and hypotheses
 Social justice is a popular topic in the field of comics.
 Cartoonists might represent the complexities of intersectionality and challenge social stereotypes.
 The purpose of the project is to analyze whether the intersectional experience of cartoonists from marginalized ethnic and gender minority groups influences their focus on gender and LGBTQ+ themes.
 The project aims to examine the following hypotheses:
 1. Gender minority cartoonists from ethnic minority groups may focus more on LGBTQ+ themes than gender majority cartoonists from the same ethnic groups.
-2. Gender minority cartoonists from mixed ethnic groups (African American, etc.) may focus more on LGBTQ+ themes than cartoonists from same-gender groups but from other minority ethnic groups.
+2. Gender minority cartoonists from ethnic majority groups may focus more on LGBTQ+ themes than cartoonists from same-gender groups but from ethnic minority groups.
 ### Variables
 To address the above research question and test the hypothesis, the following variables are needed:
 * Gender: this is a variable that categorizes cartoonists into gender majority (male, female) and gender minority (non-binary, transgender, queer, etc.).